hootalex/moon-phases-variable-font/README.md

 | First Quarter  | 700  |
 | Waxing Gibbous  | 800  |
 | Full Moon (Back around again!)  | 900  |

+## Getting Started

+You can access the magic moon glyph by typing an upper or lowercase "M".

 ---